 The BIG (Bjarke Ingels Group), a Danish architectural practice, lives true to the motto “Yes is more.”
 Founded by Bjarke Ingels and a group of architects that want to create programmed utopian architecture that is incorporated into real-world objects.
-They experiment with varied scales and materials for their projects, and they create them such that they appear to be missing jigsaw pieces from the surrounding area.
+BIG Architects experiment with varied scales and materials for their projects, and they create them such that they appear to be missing jigsaw pieces from the surrounding area.
 Instead of relying on artificial intelligence, they make sure that the local climate determines the quality of the indoor space offered.
 Every building they construct has a dynamic, whimsical rhythm.
 Their building’s USP is that it is layered with glass volumes and roof gardens, sustainable, and relatively economical.
 They value big-picture thinking, approaching issues head-on, and developing solutions that truly inspire them.

-1. VM House – Copenhagen, Denmark
+1. VM House – Copenhagen, Denmark | BIG Projects

 The placement of the blocks guarantees vistas, seclusion, sunlight, and diagonal views of the neighbouring open fields.
 The balconies were created so that people could interact with their neighbours while enjoying the outdoors.
 Like a mosaic, each apartment flat’s distinctive interior adds uniqueness while retaining consistency to the outside of VM Houses.